vuejs/docs/src/api/global-api.md

 ## defineComponent

-Implementation-wise `defineComponent` returns the object passed to it.
+Implementation-wise `defineComponent` does nothing but return the object passed to it.
 However, in terms of typing, the returned value has a synthetic type of a constructor for manual render function, TSX and IDE tooling support.

 ### Arguments